AlbusSec/NetLab/lab19/Lab-19.md

 ## Misson
-Verify that the network engineer correctly configured the EtherChannel, If yes then leave, and if not then configured whole things in the network
+-Verify that the network engineer correctly configured the EtherChannel, If yes then leave, and if not then configured whole things in the network
-Analyze the load balancing method, therefore If the switch use the src mac method for load balancing, then change it into sec-dst-mac.
+-Analyze the load balancing method, therefore If the switch use the src mac method for load balancing, then change it into sec-dst-mac.

 ## Hint
-Use some show command to verify the etherchannl configurations.
+-Use some show command to verify the etherchannl configurations.

 Thank You